jcontini/facebook-friends-map/README.md

 ## Installation
 Prerequisites:
-- Install the latest version of [Google Chrome Beta](https://www.google.com/chrome/beta/).
-This tool uses the latest version of the `chromedriver-binary`, which has to match the latest version of chrome.
 - Make sure that `python 3` and `pipenv` are installed.
 - Create a free [Mapbox API key](https://docs.mapbox.com/help/glossary/access-token).
 You'll need this so the tool can geocode city names into coordinates to use on the map.